Sign up For Our Newsletter

 An IEP team must include the parents of the student, a regular education teacher, a special education teacher, a representative of the school district who is knowledgeable about the available resources, who can interpret assessment results, and in general is well-versed in the IEP process.
 Knowing as much as you can about what an IEP includes and what its purpose is will make you a more powerful parent-advocate.

 An IEE is an Independent Educational Evaluation, performed by a qualified professional who does not work for the public school or school district.
 The Individuals with Disabilities Education Act (IDEA) provides that parents of special education students have a right to an IEE when they disagree with the public school’s evaluation of their child.

-According to the California Department of Developmental Services, regional centers are “nonprofit private corporations that contract with the Department of Developmental Services to provide or coordinate services and supports for individuals with developmental disabilities.
-They have offices throughout California to provide a local resource to help find and access the many services available to individuals and their families.”
+Regional Centers provide support and services for individuals with developmental disabilities throughout California.
+Regional centers are nonprofit private corporations that contract with the Department of Developmental Services to provide or coordinate services and supports for individuals with developmental disabilities.
+They have offices throughout California to provide a local resource to help find and access the many services available to individuals and their families.

 Special Education Terminology is Confusing!
 Especially because one term is often used to describe several different things.
 This handy glossary can help you understand what some common terms mean, and how they apply to your child’s situation.